apache/couchdb/share/doc/src/replication.rst

 the filter function for each document in the changes feed.
 The document will only be replicated if the filter returns `true`.

+When using replication filters that depend on documents' content, the DELETE method should not be used to remove documents; instead the PUT method should be used to update the document and add a ``_deleted:true`` field, preserving the fields required for the filter.
+A Document Update Handler should be used to ensure the fields required for replication filters are always present.

 Migrating Data to Clients
 -------------------------